 Rembrandt had already brought into his house the much more amenable nurse-mistress Hendrickje Stoffels, with whom he had certainly fallen in love by 1654 when the Louvre Bathsheba was painted with Hendrickje as Bathsheba.
 But the circumstances were no different: he still could not remarry.
 The Dutch Reformed Church saw this open relationship between Rembrandt, who had already fallen out with much of the Amsterdam city power circles, and Hendrickje as flagrant adultery.

-Around 1653 the local Amsterdam church council had summoned both Rembrandt, who was notoriously lax in church attendance and openly resistant, possibly because his family had remained Remonstrant Catholic, and his mistress Hendrickje to a summons to give an account of living openly in sin and face punitive measures.
+Around 1653 the local Amsterdam church council had summoned both Rembrandt, who was notoriously lax in church attendance and openly resistant, possibly because his family had remained Remonstrant or Catholic, and his mistress Hendrickje to a summons to give an account of living openly in sin and face punitive measures.
 Church officials being painted by Rembrandt had overlooked this or that peccadillo while he had been the artist darling of the city.
-But things were different in 1653-4 about the time of Rembrandt’s bankruptcy.
-Of course Rembrandt did not show up to the church hearing but Hendrickje did as a faithful churchgoer.
+But things were different in 1653-4 nearing the time of Rembrandt’s bankruptcy.
+Of course, Rembrandt did not show up to the church hearing but Hendrickje did as a faithful churchgoer.
 She was promptly punished by being forbidden to attend services among other things conveyed in formal writing.
 In some sense, Rembrandt has included all these proceedings with the charge of adultery against both of them in the Louvre painting of Bathsheba.